Iñigo Calderón

-Íñigo Calderón Zapatería (born 4 January 1982) is a Spanish former professional footballer who played as a right-back, currently assistant manager of Deportivo Alavés B.
+Íñigo Calderón Zapatería (born 4 January 1982) is a Spanish former professional footballer who played as a right-back, currently manager of Hong Kong Premier League club Kitchee.

 He played for Alicante and Alavés in Spain, joining Brighton & Hove Albion in 2010 and going on to remain several years with the club while appearing in 232 competitive games.

-Club career
+Playing career

 Spain

-Born in Vitoria-Gasteiz, Álava, Basque Country, Calderón started his professional career with Alicante CF in the Segunda División B, achieving two first-place finishes and one third during his three-year spell but seeing his team consecutively fail in the promotion play-offs.
+Born in Vitoria-Gasteiz, Álava, Basque Country, Calderón started his professional career with Alicante in the Segunda División B, achieving two first-place finishes and one third during his three-year spell but seeing his team consecutively fail in the promotion play-offs.

-In 2007, he moved to Deportivo Alavés (he had already represented its C and B sides early in his career), playing two Segunda División seasons – often serving as team captain– and suffering relegation in his second year.
+In 2007, he moved to Alavés (he had already represented its C and B sides early in his career), playing two Segunda División seasons – often serving as team captain– and suffering relegation in his second year.

 Brighton & Hove Albion

-On 7 January 2010, after a spell on trial, Calderón signed with Football League One club Brighton & Hove Albion on a contract until the end of the season.
+On 7 January 2010, after a spell on trial, Calderón signed with Football League One club Brighton & Hove Albion on a contract until the end of the campaign.
 He made his debut nine days later in a 2–1 win at Walsall, and scored his first goal for the Seagulls in another away fixture (also 2–1 victory), against Charlton Athletic on 23 February.

 Calderón's offer of a new contract at Brighton was withdrawn after he agreed to join League One rivals Southampton in May 2010.
 However, on 10 June, the player agreed to a new three-year deal, with manager Gus Poyet claiming "Calde is a quality player and was always our first-choice right-back...".

 In the 2010–11 season, Calderón scored eight goals, including a first-half strike in the 4–3 victory over Dagenham & Redbridge that helped Albion secure promotion to the Championship.
 He subsequently signed a one-year extension, keeping him at the Falmer Stadium until 2014.

 Calderón netted his first goal of 2011–12 in the 2–0 home defeat of Bristol City – a thunderous drive from 25 yards.
 He appeared predominantly as a right midfielder in 2014–15, scoring four times and being subsequently voted player of the season.

-Later years
+Later career

-On 9 July 2016, aged 34, free agent Calderón joined Cypriot First Division club Anorthosis Famagusta F.C. on a one-year contract.
-On 19 July 2017, he switched to the Indian Super League with Chennaiyin FC.
+On 9 July 2016, aged 34, free agent Calderón joined Cypriot First Division club Anorthosis Famagusta on a one-year contract.
+On 19 July 2017, he switched to the Indian Super League with Chennaiyin.

-Calderon returned to Alavés immediately after retiring, as assistant coach to the reserves.
+Coaching career

+Beginnings

+During the later years of his career, Calderón secured a UEFA Pro Licence, before returning to his former club Alavés as assistant manager to the reserves following his retirement.
+He went back to Brighton & Hove Albion in June 2023, being named under-18 head coach.